varnish/Varnish-Book/varnish_book.rst

 - ``set()``
 - ``unset()``

-All functions are avialable in all subroutines, except the listed in the table below.
+All functions are available in all subroutines, except the listed in the table below.

 .. table 11